LucasScabora/crawlerApp/README.md

 - [X] The app needs to find all links inside this given URL;
 - [X] The app needs to save these links found in the database (SQL or No-SQL)
 - [X] The app needs to list these links saved in the database.
 - [X] After collecting all links from the initial URL.
 Collect from the newly found links.
-I mean, the system gets the first link saved, and start the process (get all links and keep on the database).
-Follow does it to the second, third and successively until the last link saved and tracked.

 ## Extra
 - [X] Your code needs to be integrated with git on your GitHub personal profile;
-- [ ] Your code needs to contain unit testing;
+- [X] Your code needs to contain unit testing;
 - [ ] Your code needs to be served on the IBM Cloud;
 - [ ] Your code needs to run with containers, with in IBM Cloud;